Axway/agent-sdk/docs/discovery/provisioning.md

 ### Creating Credential Request Schemas

-A Credential Request Definition tells Marketplace the information that a consumer needs to provide in order for the agent to provision that consumer the credentials required by a discovered API.
+A Credential Request Definition tells Marketplace the information that a consumer may provide for creating credentials required by a discovered API.

 The Amplify Agent SDK provides a mechanism to set up credential request definition schemas based on configuration parameters required by the connected gateway.
 The agent can set up schemas which register resources of type CredentialRequestDefinition in Amplify Central.
-When the agent discovers an API and publishes it to Amplify Central, the created resource references one or more of the CredentialRequestDefinition resources and associates it/them with the published API.
-This would be a list of all credential types that a particular API will support.
+When the agent discovers an API and publishes it to Amplify Central, the created resource will then reference one or more of the CredentialRequestDefinition resources and associate them with the published API.
+Resulting in a list of all credential types that a particular API supports.

-Along with the data needed to handle a provisioning request the Credential Request Definition also creates a provisioning schema that informs Amplify Central about the structure of the data the provisioned credential will have.
+Along with the data needed to handle a provisioning request, the Credential Request Definition also contains a provisioning schema that defines the structure of the provisioned credential.
 For example an oauth credential will define a provisioning schema with a *client id* field and a *client secret* field that shall be encrypted.

 The agent implementation provides a few helper methods for creating these Credential Requests Definitions, as described below.